khursani8/anaconder/README.md

 ## Persistent Anaconda environment in docker

-I use it for windows pc because I want to play game and do deeplearning in this pc Tested on Windows 11 with WSL2 enabled
+I use it for windows pc because I want to play game and do deeplearning in this pc without installing any dev stuff in my windows pc
+GPU work fine for me btw ;)

+Tested on Windows 11 with WSL2 enabled

 ### How to use: